dp-rice/multiplemergers/README.md

 # Reproducing simulations and data processing
 If you would like to reproduce the analysis from scratch or do something similar, we have provided two `snakemake` pipelines:

-1. `snakefiles\simulations.snake` contains the pipeline for running all of the simulations.
+1. `snakefiles/simulations.snake` contains the pipeline for running all of the simulations.

-2. `snakefiles\dpgp3.snake` contains the pipeline for processing the *Drosophila* data.
+2. `snakefiles/dpgp3.snake` contains the pipeline for processing the *Drosophila* data.
 You will need to download the raw data from the [Drosophila Genome Nexus](http://www.johnpool.net/genomes.html).
 You can also find a description of the data there.
 To download the data, use:

 `wget http://pooldata.genetics.wisc.edu/dpgp3_sequences.tar.bz2`

+To run snakemake locally, use commands like `snakemake msprime_all`, which will run all the `msprime` simulations.
+See the snakefiles for all rules.
+There is also a bash script `run_snakemake.sh`, which will submit jobs to a parallel computing cluster.
+It is currently configured for `SLURM` job scheduling.

 # Calculating the 2-SFS and frequency PMI
 The `src` directory contains `python` code for computing the various statistics described in the manuscript.